Neutral-Current Electroweak Physics and SMEFT Studies at the EIC: Complete set of fitted results on Wilson coefficients

 Our paper is organized as follows.
 In Section~\ref{sec:nc-dis-at-eic}, first we provide a complete description of deep inelastic scattering (DIS) that includes both SM contributions and the SMEFT extensions.
 The DIS cross sections that account for both electron and hadron polarizations are provided in both structure-function and parton-model languages.
 We follow this theoretical framework by presenting a basic strategy to measure different polarization components of the cross sections and to form PV asymmetries at the EIC.
 Measurement of the lepton-charge (LC) asymmetry is also discussed.
 In Section~\ref{sec:proj}, we present data simulation based on the design of the ECCE Detector (recently endorsed as the reference design for EIC detector 1 by the EIC Detector Proposal Advisory Panel~\cite{DPAPreport2022}) using a fast-smearing method and event-selection criteria, followed by projections of statistical precision for PV and LC asymmetries based on the planned annual luminosity of the EIC.
 Generation of pseudodata, as well as the uncertainty matrix, are presented in Section~\ref{sec:pseudodata-errmat}, followed by extractions of the EW mixing angle in Section~\ref{sec:sinth}.
 In Section~\ref{sec:analysis_framework}, we provide an extensive description of our SMEFT analysis framework, with representative results on the fits of single and two Wilson coefficients given in Section~\ref{sec:smeft-fits}.
+We also show an example fit in which six Wilson coefficients are turned on simultaneously, in order to demonstrate that EIC data is capable of removing all degeneracies in the semi-leptonic four-fermion operator parameter space.
 We conclude in Section~\ref{sec:conclusions}.
 In Appendix~\ref{app:additional_fits}, we present novel analysis methods to simultaneously fit PV asymmetries and the beam polarization or LC asymmetries and the luminosity difference between $e^+$ and $e^-$ runs.
 A complete collection of all the SMEFT fit results of single and two Wilson coefficients from this study is given in Appendix~\ref{app:complete_results}.